 Stephanie Slade (01:02):

-Yeah, so about my first seven and a half years at Reason, I was first Deputy Managing Editor under Katherine Mangu-Ward and then Managing Editor when she became Editor in Chief.
-And so it was a lot of fun to get to decide what was going to go into the print magazine each month and to seek out interesting people and try to convince them to write for us and then to track them down and convince them that they should actually turn in the thing they promised to write for us and I really enjoyed that very, very much, but it made it hard to find time to do my own writing.
-And so after about eight years in those two roles, I asked Katherine if I could have permission to step out of the managing editor job and into a generic senior editor job, which basically means I'm mostly a writer.
-I do a little bit of helping with editing, but mostly I get to do my own writing, which I am very excited about.
+Yes it was.
+During my first seven and a half years at Reason, I was first deputy managing editor under Katherine Mangu-Ward and then managing editor when she became editor-in-chief.
+It was a lot of fun to decide what was going to go into the print magazine each month and to seek out interesting people and try to convince them to write for us and then to track them down and convince them that they should actually turn in the thing they promised to write for us.
+And I really enjoyed that very, very much, but it made it hard to find time to do my own writing.

 Mitch Daniels (01:50):

-Whoever's making the trains run is still doing a good job.
-Those of us in the consuming end are awfully happy that we get to see and hear and read more of you.
-So.
+Well, whoever is making the trains run is still doing a good job.
+Those of us on the consuming end are awfully happy that we get to see, hear, and read more of you.

 Stephanie Slade (02:01):